Tasman (browser engine): Version history

 For a while Tasman was improved as part of a number of TV set-top box projects at Microsoft reaching version 1.0.
 The Tasman engine is now used in the Microsoft TV Mediaroom Edition.

 On May 11, 2004, Microsoft started shipping Microsoft Office 2004 for Mac which incorporates a version of the Tasman layout engine in its email client Entourage.
 Since Microsoft Office for Mac 2011, Entourage has been replaced by the Macintosh version of Microsoft Outlook which uses a WebKit-based layout engine (used by Safari) instead.
+Microsoft Edge, the successor to Internet Explorer, uses the Blink engine on macOS and WebKit on iOS/iPadOS.